Dimercel/listopia/README.md

 #### map-accum-r `(fn init-val list)`

-map-accum-r applies a function to each element of a list, passing an accumulating parameter from right to left, and returning a final value of this accumulator together with the new structure.
+`map-accum-r` applies a function to each element of a LIST, passing an accumulating parameter from right to left, and returning a final value of this accumulator together with the new structure.

 ```common-lisp
 (map-accum-r (lambda (acc x) (list acc (+ x acc))) 1 '(1 2 3)) ;; => '(1 (2 3 4))